 Signs of Dementia in Dogs

-- Getting Lost in the Home
+Getting Lost in the Home

-Dog owners may complain their dog gets ''lost'' in the night, barking, howling and appearing disoriented.
+Dog owners may complain their dog gets ''lost'' in the night, barking, howling, and appearing disoriented.
 In other circumstances, the dog may stare at a corner or get ''blocked'' behind a piece of furniture.
 They appear confused in familiar surroundings appearing often helpless and disoriented.
-Some just stare aimlessly at walls or objects as if day dreaming.
+Some just stare aimlessly at walls or objects as if daydreaming.

-- Pacing Around at Night
+Pacing Around at Night

 Senior dogs are often reported to pace around the home aimlessly for no obvious reason.
 This may be seen often at night because dogs affected by Alzheimer's also develop changes in their sleeping patterns.
-They therefore may be sleeping more during the day and staying awake more in the night.
+They may be sleeping more during the day and staying awake more in the night.

-- Not Responding to Commands
+Not Responding to Commands

 Dogs suffering from canine dementia may also not respond well to commands as before.
-However, this may also be due to hear loss, a condition quite common in senior dogs.
+However, this may also be due to hearing loss, a condition quite common in senior dogs.
 Owners also report that their dog is more ''distant'' and no longer greets people he knows and asks less for attention.

 Loss of House Training

 Dogs suffering from canine dementia may forget to go potty when outside and may therefore not be able to keep it when inside.
 Or they may not even realize they are urinating at times.
 As much as this is indicative of canine dementia, it is important to have a dog exhibiting such symptoms seen by a vet as there are several medical conditions mimicking this condition.
-A senior dog urinating on the rug may be suffering from a urinary tract infection, arthritis, lack of bladder or bowel control and other conditions.
+A senior dog urinating on the rug may be suffering from a urinary tract infection, arthritis, lack of bladder or bowel control, and other conditions.

 Senior dogs may forget to eat and drink and must be often reminded.
-However, if there is lack of interest in food, a vet visit is warranted to rule out medical conditions and find a way to provide adequate nutritional intake.
+However, if there is a lack of interest in food, a vet visit is warranted to rule out medical conditions and find a way to provide adequate nutritional intake.
 Dehydration may set in quickly if the dog does not drink enough.

-Treatment for Canine Dementia
+Managing Canine Dementia

 Unfortunately, there is no treatment for canine dementia, but there is a medication (Anipryl) known to slow down the process.
 Dog Appeasing Pheromones may help relax some dogs and reduce anxiety.
 Several steps may be taken to manage the dog's environment such as:

-- Maintaining the dog's routine as stable as possible
+- Maintaining the dog's routine as stable as possible.

 - Bight lights may help dogs that become disoriented at night.

-- Feeding foods with anti-oxidants, vitamin E or prescription diets such as Hill's B/D
+- Feeding foods with anti-oxidants, vitamin E or prescription diets such as Hill's B/D.

-- Encourage play
+- Encourage play.

-- Review obedience commands and tricks if the dog responds to them
+- Review obedience commands and tricks if the dog responds to them.

-- Remind the dog to eat, drink and go potty outside
+- Remind the dog to eat, drink and go potty outside.

-© 2011 Adrienne Janet Farricelli
+© 2011 Adrienne Farricelli